gamecraft/EG-backend/docs/objects.markdown

         name : "",
         description : "",
-        toMasterSkill: "", // the name of the MasterSkill to which they apply pointsReward : "", // the number of team points that is rewarded for the given achievment image : "" // the path to the image,
+        toMasterSkill: "", // the name of the MasterSkill to which they apply teamPointsReward : 0, // the number of team points that is rewarded for the given achievment image : "" // the path to the image,
         createdAt: "2011-09-18T22:26:09.506Z",
         updatedAt: "2011-09-18T22:26:09.506Z"